-The area of occupancy (AO) is defined as the area within the EO that is occupied by a species; precise area of occupancy for these three species could not be determined from the available data.
-However, and index of area of occupancy (IAO) was calculated for each species.
-An IAO is defined as the surface area of grid cells that intersect that area occupied by the species (in km2).
+The area of occupancy (AO) is defined as the area within the EO that is occupied by a species; the precise area of occupancy for these three species could not be determined from the available data.
+However, an index of area of occupancy (IAO) was calculated for each species.
+An IAO is defined as the surface area of grid cells that intersect the area occupied by the species (in km2).
 In this report, the IAO for each species was determined by overlaying a 2x2 km grid over the species' extent of occurrence, determining the number of grid cells that contained occurrence records, and multiplying that by the area of each cell (4 km2).
 IAOs are presented with a caveat: estimated values are likely grossly underestimated because the records are scattered and widespread.
 They should be viewed as rough approximations at best.
-In addition to calculating EO and IAO from available data, plausible maximums have also been estimated for each species, based on distribution models and other data.